Dragracadabra

 "Dragracadabra" is the tenth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race.
 It originally aired on May 2, 2019.
-Katherine Langford and Gina Rodriguez are guest judges.
+The episode's main challenge tasks the contestants with performing in a magic show for the judges and a live audience.
+Australian actress Katherine Langford and American actress Gina Rodriguez are guest judges.
+Former contestant Delta Work also makes a guest appearance for the mini-challenge.

+Nina West wins the episode's main challenge.
+Shuga Cain is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Vanessa Vanjie Mateo to "No More Drama" by Mary J. Blige.